“Silence encourages the tormentor, never the tormented.” --Elie Wiesel

-However, the National Guard and an angry mob of White people are preventing the Black students from entering the school.
-You see one Black girl alone, being harassed by a group of angry men.
+However, the National Guard and an angry mob of white people are preventing the Black students from entering the school.
+You see one Black girl alone, being harassed by a group of angry white men.
 What can you do to help her?

 After the dilemma:

 In 1954, the US Supreme Court ended the racial segregation of public schools.
 Many states and school districts resisted, and desegregation was a slow process.

 On September 4th, 1957, eight Black students, accompanied by a white pastor, attempted to enter Little Rock's Central High School.
 One Black student, Elizabeth Eckford, wasn't able to meet up with the others, and she walked to school alone.
 Along the way she was harassed by a mob of white people.